endulum/dc-shuffle-clock/README.md

 * Uses your local time and omits the hour
 * Sends notifications (if supported) with a direct link to biome of choice
 * Alert preferences are locally stored and remembered by the browser

-* TaC-compliant and makes no requests to, nor interacts with, the Dragon Cave site itself
+_This tool was coded with ToC compliance in mind.
+The page makes no requests to Dragon Cave and does not interact with the site in any way._

 ### Troubleshooting